dongkunhan/dongkunhan.github.io/_pages/awards.md

 {% include base_path %}

 > ***"The greatest award is doing something you are proud of."   --Louis Sachar***{: style="color: Black;"}
+* **Best Session Presentation Award**{: style="color: RoyalBlue;"}

+    “A Humanoid Robotic Teacher: Development and Implementation in Engineering Experiential Training” in the session of Artificial Intelligence and Extended Reality Technology in Education, [5th International Conference on Advances in Education and Information Technology](https://www.aeit.net/) (08/2023)

 * **Best Presentation Award**{: style="color: RoyalBlue;"}